SHoward-Realm/docs-platform-sh/using-synced-realms/syncing-data.md

 ## Full Synchronization

-When you open a Realm without partial sync, the entire Realm contents will be kept in sync.
+When you open a Realm without Query-based sync, the entire Realm contents will be kept in sync.
 You will not need to use the subscription APIs as described [above](syncing-data.md#using-partial-synchronization).
 Instead, to control what data is synchronized to a client, you will need to split your data up into individual Realms.
 For example, a common pattern is to use a global Realm for shared data across all data at a base path `/globalRealm` and user-specific data in a Realm at the user's scoped path: `/~/myRealm`.

 Not what you were looking for?
 [Leave Feedback](https://realm3.typeform.com/to/A4guM3)